LucasIsasmendi/sdg/fss2021/sg/README.md

 #### Bringing safety to the definition of healthy diets:
 Food safety refers to “all those hazards, whether chronic or acute, that may make food injurious to the health of the consumer”
 The FERG/WHO report quantified the burden of disease from the most critical food borne toxins (aflatoxin, cassava cyanide and dioxins).
-Some work has also been done to estimate the burden of illness due to four food-borne metals (arsenic, cadmium, lead, methylmercury), which is estimated to be substantial.As with nutrition, our evidence related to food safety and health continues to evolve.
+Some work has also been done to estimate the burden of illness due to four food-borne metals (arsenic, cadmium, lead, methylmercury), which is estimated to be substantial.
+As with nutrition, our evidence related to food safety and health continues to evolve.
 For example, the clinical outcome of exposure to food-borne pathogens may be modulated by the human gut microbiome.

 Food safety system performance and related disease outcomes are predominantly utilised in high-income countries (HICs). `Food safety` ensures that food is fit for human consumption and not harmful to human health and is most often under the competence of veterinary, health or agricultural inspectors. `Food quality` is a market category that is usually the responsibility of food or market inspectors